Why use conduit?

 ANAMET Electrical persists in creating conduit that meets or exceeds safety requirements.
 Even if the conduit is not visible, choosing UL approved conduit ensures that safety is the first consideration to connect and protect wiring and cable.
 Electrical conduit fittings are designed to ensure a liquid tight connection.
 SEALTITE® electrical conduit fittings make sure water cannot enter the liquid tight conduit, ensuring safe connection of electrical power.

 When purchasing electrical conduit and fittings consider the conditions of use, future options and local code requirements.
-Save money and avoid unsafe conditions by working within the local code, contact us or request information today.
+Save money and avoid unsafe conditions by working within the local code.
+If you need conduit in large quantities, contact us or request information today.